-On April 10, 2012, Mr. Meadows and Dr. Zhang were the subject of a management cease trade order ("MCTO") issued by the BCSC as a result of the Company having not filed its audited financial statements, management's discussion and analysis and annual information form.
+On April 10, 2012, Mr. Meadows and Dr. Zhang were the subject of a management cease trade order ("MCTO") issued by the BCSC as a result of the Company having not filed its Required Documents.
+The MCTO was revoked on June 18, 2013 by the BCSC.
+The Company was also subject to a CTO at this time.
+See "Corporate Structure and Development of the Business-Name and Corporate History".